Amazon reviews push ivermectin as covid-19 cure, despite FDA warnings

 “The reviews are the gas,” the former executive said.

-That may be one reason why Amazon has been slow to remove reviews that promote ivermectin as a covid-19 treatment, said Trevor Pinch, a Cornell University science and technology professor who has studied Amazon’s review system.
+That might be one reason Amazon has been slow to remove reviews that promote ivermectin as a covid-19 treatment, said Trevor Pinch, a Cornell University science and technology professor who has studied Amazon’s review system.

 “If they were concerned about the abuse of the system, they’d be onto this,” Pinch said.
 “I don’t think they are concerned.
 They just want to sell the product.”

-At the start of the pandemic, Amazon vowed to remove product listings that claim to prevent the coronavirus, only to find creative sellers sidestepping the company’s detection by putting false claims in product listings’ image galleries.
+At the start of the pandemic, Amazon vowed to remove product listings that claim to ward off the coronavirus, only to find creative sellers sidestepping the company’s detection by putting false claims in product listings’ image galleries.

 In this case, however, the ivermectin available on Amazon is a safe product when used to treat horses.
 None of the third-party merchants selling the horse formulation on Amazon appear to be pushing the product for use in humans.
-And ivermectin sales have soared on the site, hitting $3.2 million last month, compared with $184,073 in August last year, according to data from Jungle Scout Cobalt, which tracks Amazon sales data.
+Ivermectin sales have soared on the site, hitting $3.2 million last month, compared with $184,073 in August 2020, according to data from Jungle Scout Cobalt, which tracks Amazon sales data.

 A hospital refused to give ivermectin to a covid patient.
 Then a judge ordered doctors to administer it.

 An anonymous customer wrote in July about using it on “my ‘mini horse’” and noted that the drug’s “suppression is a crime against humanity.”
-And in response to a shopper’s question about why the drug’s price has doubled, an Amazon customer who goes by the handle “Diesel” wrote, “Because it has been Proven to prevent c19.”
+And in response to a shopper’s question about why the drug’s price has doubled, an Amazon customer who goes by the handle Diesel wrote, “Because it has been Proven to prevent c19.”

 The FDA has not approved ivermectin to treat or prevent covid-19.
-Meanwhile calls about ivermectin exposure to poison control centers on the country jumped this summer.
+Meanwhile, calls to poison control centers around the country about ivermectin exposure jumped this summer.
 (Ivermectin, in low doses, is given by prescription to humans to treat lice, scabies and other parasites.)

 Some of the promotion for ivermectin on Amazon as a covid-19 treatment appears to be fueled by social media platforms, according to analysis by the left-leaning advocacy group Media Matters.
 The organization turned up posts in Facebook groups directing members to Amazon to buy the product, and offering dosage recommendations for the deworming paste.

 A post in one group called “Ivermectin & how it worked for me” discussed taking the horse formulation, purchased on Amazon, prophylactically.
-Another post in the “IVERMECTIN MD TEAM” group gave human dosage advice to a query about using the horse paste bought on Amazon.
+Another post in the “IVERMECTIN MD TEAM” group gave human dosage advice after a query about using the horse paste bought on Amazon.

-“In addition to sharing methods how to get it, they are sharing methods how to use it,” said Media Matters whose an associate research director Kayla Gogarty.
+“In addition to sharing methods how to get it, they are sharing methods how to use it,” said Kayla Gogarty, associate research director for Media Matters.

 Facebook’s policy bars users from claiming that ivermectin is a cure for covid-19, spokesman Aaron Simpson said in an emailed statement.